 11. I have not defrauded, neither I have added to the weight of the balance, nor have I made light the weight in the scales;

-12. I have not laid waste the plowed land, nor trampled down the fields;
+12. I have not destroyed the labors of another (laid waste the plowed land), nor diminished the worth of anothers labors (trampled down the fields);

-13. I have not driven the cattle from their pastures, nor have I deprived any of that which was rightfully theirs;
+13. I have not destroyed that which is anothers(driven the cattle from their pastures), nor have I deprived any of that which was rightfully theirs;

 14. I have accused no man falsely, nor have I supported any false accusation;

 15. I have spoken no lies, neither have I spoken falsely to the hurt of another;

 16. I have never uttered fiery words, nor have I stirred up strife;

 17. I have not acted guilefully, neither have I dealt deceitfully, nor spoken to deceive to the hurt another;